isw-kudos/kudos-docs/docs/boards/cp/migration-interface.md

 ## Remaining Tab

-The REMAINING tab is where you can select from Activities that have not been migrated and initiate the process for migrating them into Kudos Boards.
+The REMAINING tab is where you can select from Activities that have not been migrated and initiate the process for migrating them into Huddo Boards.

 ### Activities Table